-Many travellers are wondering how much to allot for a Central Europe budget as the region is quickly becoming one of the most sought after regions on the continent.
+Many travellers are wondering how much to allot for a Central Europe budget as the region is quickly becoming one of the most sought-after regions on the continent.
 The picture-perfect cities and towns of the Czech Republic and Poland scatter the pages of travel magazines and I’ve already talked about how Budapest is one of the best cities to visit for backpackers.
 Any of this is enough to have you planning a Central Europe trip.